-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community Tuesday, June 21st, 2022 N/A N/A N/A 2 Newspaper Ad Non-English Speaking - Specify other language: Spanish Non- targeted/broad community La Prensa, Daily Memphian N/A N/A N/A 3 Internet Outreach Non- targeted/broad community Presentation available on HCD's website N/A N/A N/A
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Newspaper Ad Non-English Speaking - Specify other language: Spanish Non- targeted/broad community La Prensa, Daily Memphian N/A N/A N/A 2 Newspaper Ad: Substantial Amendment 2 Non-English Speaking - Specify other language: Spanish Non- targeted/broad community La Prensa, Memphis Daily News Comments are summarized in the executive summary of this Annual Action Plan.
+N/A N/A Internet Outreach Non- targeted/broad community Presentation available on HCD's website N/A N/A N/A 3 Internet Outreach: Substantial Amendment 2 Non- targeted/broad community Presentation available on HCD's website Comments are summarized in the executive summary of this Annual Action Plan.
+N/A N/A

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Social Media Non- targeted/broad community Advertised on Facebook N/A N/A N/A
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) Social Media Non- targeted/broad community Advertised on Facebook N/A N/A N/A 4 Social Media: Substantial Amendment 2 Non- targeted/broad community N/A Comments are summarized in the executive summary of this Annual Action Plan.
+N/A N/A